 The drive up to Yosemite from San Francisco was stressful, to say the least.
 We left San Francisco much too late and we found ourselves making a good two-hour drive, in pitch-dark, on a two-lane road.
 In the rain.
 Heavy, torrential rain.
 I may have bit off half my nails as I sat there hunched forward, looking out onto the road.

 My poor hyper-attentive husband focused harder on the slick, dark road than a pilot landing on an aircraft carrier.
 Every few minutes he would let out one of those sighs people tend to make when they’re releasing stress.
 By all indications, this was not a good start to the trip.
 We should have left much earlier from San Francisco.
 Never drive to Yosemite after 3PM.

 At this point, both of us prayed that once we made it there alive, that our hotel would be worth it.

 When we finally spotted the exit in the distance through the murky rain, I screamed in excitement!
 We turned off and a few minutes later after winding down another dark and forested road, we were greeted in the rain by young men with umbrellas standing next to an outdoor fireplace.

 They helped us out of our car as we both looked at each other with the awe-inspired faces of two young children first entering Disneyland.
 This place was stunningly beautiful and our arrival here was all the more dramatic after such a stressful, dark, and rainy drive.
-The atrium was grand, rustic, and empty in a way that reminded me of The Stanley Hotel from my favorite Kubrick movie of all time.
-I immediately fell in love.

 We were given a room, a new room as it turns out.
 The Tenaya Lodge was in the middle of a multi-million dollar makeover and a lot of complaints I read about on Yelp were because the hotel was outdated.